animal-tree/Writing-stuff-2/Theories/I-Should-Research-This-More.md

 TODO: Compute centripetal force of just Earth, then of just human, and the gravitational force of just human with respect to just Earth.
 Those are all forces present.

-Well, here are all forces present for the human and the Earth:
+Well, here are all accelerations present for the human and the Earth:

-1. Centripetal force of just the human around just the Sun.
+1. Centripetal acceleration of just the Earth around just the Sun.
-2. Gravitational force between just the human and just the Earth.
+2. Gravitational acceleration of just the human towards the Sun.
-3. Centripetal force of just the Earth around just the Sun.
+3. Gravitational acceleration of just the human towards the Earth.

-(The centripetal forces account fully for the Sun's gravitational forces).
+If 1 $\neq$ 2, then a centripetal wind exists!

-If 1 $\neq$ 3, then a centripetal wind exists!
+And 1 $\neq$ 2 since the accelerates towards the Sun much slower than the human does due to its greater inertia (higher mass).

 # Resolution